Biomedical Engineering: The Smart Design of Medical Implants and Devices

 • Smartphone with camera, digital camera, or scanner (some assignments require students to upload photos, sketches, or graphs to the course website)

 Course Fee: $885

 Looking for other online Engineering courses?
-Check out: Materials Engineering: Using Nanotechnology to Design a Space Elevator; Renewable Energy: Wind Turbine Design.
+Check out: Materials Science and Engineering: Designing for Society's Needs; Renewable Energy Engineering: Wind and Solar Power.

 You might also be interested in: Engineering Biomedical Systems (on campus course), Introduction to Stem Cells and Tissue Engineering (on campus course), Techniques in DNA-Based Biotechnology (on campus course)